pugsandcoffee/myblog2022/content/posts/tryhackme/tryhackme_hackpark.md

 ---

 # TryHackMe CTF: HackPark
 This is a writeup of the CTF Hackpark on TryHackMe.
 A windows server with IIS and ASP.NET.
+It includes brute forcing credentials, LFI, Windows system enumeration, exploitation and privilege escalation.

 ![Untitled](/hackpark/Untitled.png)

-This CTF includes brute forcing credentials, Remote Code Execution and Privilege Escalation on a Windows system.

 # Summary